 Meningococcal B vaccination is not funded on the National Immunisation Program (NIP) except for indigenous children.
 Some states and territories do fund it for all children or are proposing to do so.
 Please check with your GP.

 - Recombinant multicomponent B vaccine - Administration of paracetamol is advised when giving each dose of MenBV to children <2 years of age due to the increased risk of fever following vaccine administration.

-- Aged 2 months to 5 months (for first dose): Three intramuscular doses administered 8 weeks apart & single booster at 12 months of age.
+- Aged 2 months to 5 months (for first dose): Three intramuscular doses administered 8 weeks apart & single meningococcal meningitis vaccine booster at 12 months of age.
 ATAGI advises that the first dose can be given at 6 weeks of age.

-- Aged 6 months to 11 months: Two intramuscular doses administered 8 weeks apart & single booster at 12 months or 8 weeks after last dose (if later).
+- Aged 6 months to 11 months: Two intramuscular doses administered 8 weeks apart and a single booster at 12 months or 8 weeks after last dose (if later).

 - Aged 12 months and older: Two intramuscular doses administered 8 weeks apart.
-No booster required.
-(No data on administration to adults over 50 years of age but may be recommended if at high risk).
+No meningococcal meningitis vaccine booster is required.
+(No data on the administration to adults over 50 years of age but may be recommended if at high risk).

 - Recombinant lipidated factor H binding protein meningococcal serogroup B vaccine

-- Standard schedule for routine immunisation: 2 doses (0.5 ml each) administered at 0 and 6 months
+- The standard schedule for routine immunisation: 2 doses (0.5 ml each) administered at 0 and 6 months

 - Schedule for individuals at increased risk of invasive meningococcal disease: 2 doses (0.5 ml each) administered at least 1 month apart, followed by a third dose at least 4 months after the second dose.